 Awarding body Glyndŵr University Teaching institution (if different from above) Details of accreditation by a professional, statutory or regulatory body (including link to relevant website) Accredited by the Chartered Institute of Building (CIOB) www.ciob.org.uk What type of accreditation does this programme lead to?
 On completion of an Honours Degree students are eligible to apply for Membership of CIOB at Applicant level Is accreditation in some way dependent on choices made by students?
 No Final award/s available, eg BSc/DipHe/CertHE BSc (Hons) / BSc Ord / Dip HE Construction Management Cert HE Built Environment Studies Award title Construction Management JACS 3 code UCAS code (available from Admissions) Relevant QAA subject benchmark statement/s There is no specific Construction Management benchmark statement but that for Construction, Property and Surveying (2008) has been referred to.
-Other external and internal reference points used to inform the programme outcomes CIOB Skills in the Construction Industry 2013 and RICS Assessment of Professional Competence Mode/s of study (p/t, f/t, distance learning) Full Time and Part Time Language of study English Date at which the programme specification was approved, please include original approval date and dates of any revisions September 2015 Criteria for admission to the programme Entry requirements: A minimum of 240 UCAS tariff points at GCE A Level or equivalent;
+Other external and internal reference points used to inform the programme outcomes CIOB Skills in the Construction Industry 2013 and RICS Assessment of Professional Competence Mode/s of study (p/t, f/t, distance learning) Full Time and Part Time Language of study English Date at which the programme specification was approved, please include original approval date and dates of any revisions September 2015 April 2017 (change of assessment to AUR431) Revised March 2018 (addition of AUR528 and AUR606 - removal of AUR503 and AUR607) Criteria for admission to the progr amme Entry requirements: A minimum of 240 UCAS tariff points at GCE A Level or equivalent;